What is Artificial Intelligence?

 Machines that mimic human intelligence.

-Artificial Intelligence (AI) has become one of the most transformative technologies of our time, revolutionizing industries and reshaping our daily lives.
+Artificial Intelligence (AI) has become one of the most transformative technologies of our time, revolutionising industries and reshaping our daily lives.
 At its core, AI refers to the development of computer systems capable of performing tasks that typically require human intelligence.
 These tasks include visual perception, speech recognition, decision-making, and language translation.

 The Evolution of AI